Dar1ux/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 * Console App Array Assignment - Creating Arrays and a List, printing out elements from them at an index requested by user.
 Using Try/catch statement to display a message when index is not valid.
 * Iteration Assignment - Exercises to iterate through Lists and Arrays.
 * Strings and Integers Assignement - Simple console application dividing numbers and catching string, divide by zero exceptions.
+* Calling Methods Assignment - Console-based application with a separate class file and 3 methods in it that receive and return and integer variable.
+Methods are called from the main program.